-Professional publications (articles, books, monographs, book reviews)

 Also, when it’s feasible we should encourage our colleagues to engage in collaborative research, presentation and publication with students, thereby creating a direct link between scholarship and teaching.

-Tenure review: several publications, at least some of which have undergone formal peer review; several presentations at professional meetings (state, regional, national); well established area(s) of research; regular participation in professional organizations; successfully relating research to teaching
+Tenure review: since the time of hire, a minimum of three publications, at least one of which has undergone formal peer review; at least four presentations at professional meetings; well established area(s) of research; regular participation in professional organizations; successfully relating research to teaching

 Promotion to full professor: well established record of publication and presentation; vigorous program of research, typically with some outside support; leadership in professional organizations (officer, board member, committee member, etc.); relating research to teaching in ways that both enliven teaching and model good scholarship